 Charcoal Roast Oolong Taiwan 2011

-$12.50/oz "aged" but only a year old.
+$12.50/oz "aged" but only four years old.
 Really nice dark roast, great depth and complexity.
 Great for aging, if you can keep from drinking it.

 Earth Beet 1983 Taiwan Oolong 1983

-$22.50/oz Odd, a bit musty, possibly improperly stored at some point, but great.
-This is a fascinating bowl tea. unique, mysterious.
+$22.50/oz Wet stored in Hong Kong for over a decade, and great.
+This is a fascinating bowl tea.
+Unique, mysterious.
 Taste like beets.
 Very earthy.